• Skip to primary navigation

 Instructions

 • Then add the rest of the ingredients and blend on high for 1-2 minutes or until completely combined.
-Let the batter sit for 10 minutes (this will help them get fluffier!)
+Let the batter sit for 10 minutes if time allows (this will help them get fluffier!)

 • Heat a griddle or skillet over medium heat.
 Grease with a little butter or coconut oil.